panchul/workspace/doc/CUDA.md

 ---

-Cut/paste from some thread on internet about Ubuntu and CUDA:
+Cut/paste from some thread on Internet about Ubuntu and CUDA:

 Is the problem that you can not see what is going on on the desktop while installing?
 If so you could try with a text based network installer https://www.ubuntu.com/download/alternative-downloads then install ubuntu-desktop with